 Don’t give up all hope if you are a regular cigarette smoker

 Yes, it’s true you are going to pay more.
 The insurer needs to charge for the increased risk they are taking on.
 Since smoking is proven to lead to earlier deaths, they have to charge more.
 No way around that.

 You still know you need life insurance.
-There are saving money on life insurance that don’t involve your health.
+There are ways to save money on life insurance that does not involve your health.
 Check it out.

 Our Advice: Focus on the other areas of your health and lifestyle.
 Get in front of the insurer that views your total picture the best.
 There is more to your premium payment (and you) than just being a cigarette smoker.

 The goal when possible is to get you approved at Preferred Tobacco rates.
 This will save you 25% to 40%.

 For a closer look at getting the best rates as someone who smokes cigarettes, read our article.
 Drop us a line with any questions.

 The bad news: Since it’s proven to lead to some serious health concerns, most companies will push you down into the same rate class as cigarette smokers.